Lanzhou-J/wedding-dress-app/README.md

 ![trello_2]()

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-# This action returns all of the listing records and sends them to the index view
+##### This action returns all of the listing records and sends them to the index view